RE Course Polokwane

 Lets Study Training Services offers you all the tools you need to succeed in the Regulatory Examinations.

 The FSB advises candidates to spend at least three months preparing for the examination.
 The good news is that if you are an experienced adviser, you will no doubt be familiar with some of the legislative content.

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are vital as they state the content of the exams, in that they seek to explain what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides draw up precisely where you can discover the appropriate details in the legislation.
+The Preparation Guides are invaluable as they specify the content of the examinations, in that they seek to explain what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides draw up exactly where you can discover the relevant info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is essential to check out the actual legislation.
-One can not anticipate to be tested on legislation without having read the legislation.
-By reading the legislation you will get used to the definitions, terminology and the manner in which the legislation is drafted.
-Please be encouraged that the very same terminology and approach is utilized in the examination questions.
-The questions must be technically correct in that the correct legislative terms must be utilized at all times.
-Checking out the legislation will assist you to translate the questions properly.
+One can not anticipate to be tested on legislation without having actually checked out the legislation.
+By checking out the legislation you will get utilized to the definitions, terms and the manner in which the legislation is drafted.
+Reading the legislation will help you to analyze the questions properly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.